easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 )
 ```
 ### Inheriting Basic Properties
+Here are two examples of the [lerp](./anims.md#lerp--tween) anim and [move](./anims.md#move) anim inheriting the make property from the basic anim.

 ```
-// example: all anims inherit the make property
+// example: lerp anim creating a circle when done
 // start hidden below the view
 Text("Surprise!" y=500
   // wait 4 secs, fly into view, then make a flying circle lerp(wait=4000 y=0 make="Circle(color=red move(dy=-100 destroy))")
 )

+// example: move anim creating multiple prototype copies when done
+// start hidden below the view
 Rect(y=500
-  move(wait=5000 dx=75 dy=-100 dur=5000 make="$hello*9(color=~red,yellow,orange)")
+  // move into view and then create 9 copies of the hello prototype move(wait=5000 dx=75 dy=-100 dur=5000 make="$hello*9(color=~red,yellow,orange)")
 )
 ```
 ## The Make Anim
-The **make** anim provides a way to create prototype copies over time, like for particle effects.
+The [make](./anims.md#make) anim provides a way to create prototype copies over time, like for particle effects.
 ```
 // define the prototype
 Define(